Trashion Fashion Show

 Do you have what it takes to be UAlbany’s next great designer?
 Can you work with unconventional materials?

-UAlbany is hosting our first annual Trashion Fashion show, where you create an ensemble made from reclaimed and recyclable materials.
-You can submit a design for one of the four categories: individual, student organization, quad, or campus office.
+UAlbany is hosting our second annual Trashion Fashion show, where you create an ensemble made from reclaimed and recyclable materials.
+You can submit a design for one of the five categories: individual, student organization, LLC, quad, or campus office.
 Each winning design will receive $150.

-Dress description submissions are due April 20, 2014.
+Dress description submissions are due March 23, 2015.
 Submit the form here at MyInvovlement.
+See last year's designs in this album!

 Challenge: Create a wearable work of art using recyclable or reusable materials.